 Thailand

 Norpoe fled fighting in Myanmar about 15 years ago and settled in Thailand.
 As a single mother, she worked hard to provide for her three children, but they often went hungry.
 Without citizenship, she can’t find employment or decent pay.
-But she is receiving help from the local church.
+But she is receiving help from her local church, which partners with Compassion.

 This Mother’s Day, we want to honor all the hardworking women around the world striving to create lives of beauty and love for children, no matter the circumstances.